 Don says, “Timothy was playing and I noticed his feet were swelling.
 I thought it was new running shoes or getting hit by a puck or something.”

-After a quick visit to the doctor, Tim went immediately on dialysis.
-Says Don, “I had no idea what dialysis even meant.
-When we were there, some fella said, ‘I’ve been on dialysis for five years,’ and I said, ‘That’s good’.
-We had no idea.
-Well we found out awful fast.
+After a visit to the doctor, Tim immediately went on dialysis.
+“I had no idea what dialysis even meant,” says Don.
+“We found out awful fast.
 You don’t really know anything about kidney disease or dialysis until it hits home.”

-“One day we were driving home and Rose said, ‘That’s it!
+“One day Rose said, ‘That’s it!
 No fifteen-year-old old boy should have to go through this.
 One of us is giving a kidney’.”
 Sister Cindy ended up being Tim’s best match.
 “They were like twins.
 You couldn’t tell the difference,” their dad says.

 “I never realized the seriousness of it all until I saw both of them going down the aisle for surgery,” Don says.
 After the transplant, Don remembers watching Tim’s colour come back.
 “I hadn’t seen the colour in over a year.
 To see his cheeks rosy red again was incredible.
 We thank God every day for it.
-That was almost 40 years ago and he’s going strong.”
+That was 40 years ago and he’s going strong.”

-Tim Cherry, today a successful hockey scout and video producer, remembers his experiences vividly.
+Tim, a successful hockey scout and video producer, remembers his experiences vividly.
 “My first day on dialysis was one I will never forget.
 As I sank into the routine of being hooked up to a dialysis machine every other day, I started to wonder if I’d ever see light at the end of the tunnel.
-No matter how strong of mind or spirit you are, the grind of dialysis slowly starts to wear you down.
-For me, it wasn’t ‘til the talk of a transplant that I started to get back some hope.
-When I got the transplant, I realized I didn’t have to go on that machine and that’s when I first appreciated the miracle of receiving the gift of life.”
+No matter how strong of mind or spirit you are, it slowly starts to wear you down.
+For me, the talk of a transplant brought back some hope,” he says.
+“When I got the kidney from Cindy, I realized I didn’t have to go on that machine and that’s when I first appreciated the miracle of receiving the gift of life.”

 Cindy and Don agree that more awareness, especially around organ donation and transplantation, is the key to making life easier for many kidney patients.
 “We started talking about what we could do, and that’s when it came to us – who better than the hockey community to come together and get Canadians fired up about organ donation,” says Cindy.

-“When I think of Tim and how desperate we were driving back and forth in Boston, and we thought it was the end of the world, and our lives were over – like I said before.
+“When I think of Tim and how desperate we were driving back and forth in Boston, we thought it was the end of the world, and our lives were over.
 The Lord was good,” says Don Cherry.
-Always in the kidney patient’s corner, Don says, “Never give up.
-Try not to despair, keep plugging along.
+Always in the kidney patient’s corner, Don says

+“Try not to despair, keep plugging along.
 Never give up – that’s the name of the game.”